-In 1970 - 80s, novel optical spectral devices, electronically tunable acousto-optical filters (AOFs) had been proposed and developed.
-During the years gone the AOFs have been remarkably progressed, and now they are widely exploited, for instance, in modern astrophysical observations [1,2].
-Schematically, the AOFs can be separated on collinear and non-collinear filters, depending on the relative directions of passing the waves through crystalline cell within their geometric arrangements, as well as on sequential and parallel devices, depending on the algorithms realizing for spectrum analysis of optical signals.
+In 1970s to 1980s, novel optical spectral devices, electronically tunable acousto-optical filters (AOF) had been proposed and developed.
+As the years passed by, the AOFs have been remarkably progressed, and now they are widely exploited, for example, in modern astrophysical observations.
+Schematically, the AOF can be separated on collinear and non-collinear filters, depending on the relative directions of passing the waves through crystalline cell within their geometric arrangements, as well as on sequential and parallel devices, depending on the algorithms realizing the spectrum analysis of optical signals.
 Their features are characterized by the amplitude and spectral parameters.
-Collinear acousto-optical interaction by itself had been initially predicted and studied in the middle of sixties by R.W.
-Dixon [3] and then in the 1970s it has been exploited in various applications, among which first of all one ought to call the collinear tunable acousto-optical filters [4-8].
-The conventional analysis of this phenomenon in terms of lossless plane waves was presented in a number of classical issues [9,10].
+Collinear acousto-optical interaction by itself had been initially predicted and studied in the middle of 1960s by R.W.
+Dixon, and then in the 1970s it has been exploited in various applications, among which first of all one ought to call the collinear tunable acousto-optical filters.4-8 The conventional analysis of this phenomenon in terms of lossless plane waves was presented in a number of classical issues.
 Practically, the methods of acousto-optics had manifested themselves as rather effective due to their property of quantum mechanic amplification resulting in the control over high-energetic photons by low-energetic phonons.
 The corresponding gain is represented by the direct ratio of the scattered photon frequency to a frequency of the controlling phonon frequency.
 It allows practical application of a given acoustic field approximation or the regime of a weak coupling, when the spatial distribution of acoustic beam is almost independent on the spatial distribution of light that leads to considerable theoretical and practical facilities.
-In particular, 100% efficiency of light scattering may be achieved without any effect on the acoustic beam, so the above-mentioned control can be repeated for a lot of times with low losses of acoustic energy.
+In particular, 100% efficiency of light scattering may be achieved without any effect on the acoustic beam, so the above-mentioned control can be repeated a lot of times with low losses of acoustic energy.
 Moreover, an essential difference between velocities of light and ultrasound gives us an opportunity for applying the quasi-stationary approximation to the analysis of modern acousto-optical problems.
-In the past decades great progress has been made in acousto-optics and now it is a widely used technique in the field of data processing [11].
-Nevertheless, recently the existence of a new branch in studies and applications of collinear acousto-optical interaction, which is associated with acousto-optical nonlinearity, for example, in the form of three-wave coupled states, has been manifested [12,13].
-That is why we believe that it is a worthwhile investment to develop this line more, because the objects being under consideration here are closely connected with the above-mentioned nonlinearity in the regime of a weak coupling.
-Within this consideration, we develop the exact and closed analytical model of the collinear light scattering by continuous acoustic waves of the finite amplitude in a birefringent lossless material.
-Similar approach definitely includes practically important case of the presence of really small acoustic attenuation in widely used acousto-optical filters operating in the traveling-wave regime at relatively low radio-frequency acoustic waves and exploiting such materials as α - quartz or calcium molybdate single crystals.
-In so doing, we analyze the peculiarities of the effect conditioned by the acousto-optical nonlinearity, which leads to a measurable dependence of the transmission function and consequently, the spectral resolution peculiar to this filter, on the applied power density of acoustic waves of the finite amplitude in a way allowing, for instance, to improve the spectral resolution of similar device at the cost of partial demerit for the filter efficiency.
+In the past decades, great progress has been made in acoustooptics, and now, it is a widely used technique in the field of data processing.
+Nevertheless, recently the existence of a new branch in studies and applications of collinear acoustooptical interaction, which is associated with acousto-optical nonlinearity, for example, in the form of three-wave coupled states, has been manifested.
+That is why we believe that it is a worthwhile investment to further develop this line because the objects being under consideration here are closely connected with the above-mentioned nonlinearity in the regime of a weak coupling.
+With this consideration, we develop the exact and closed analytical model of the collinear light scattering by continuous acoustic waves of the finite amplitude in a birefringent lossless material.
+Similar approach definitely includes practically important case of the presence of really small acoustic attenuation in widely used acousto-optical filters operating in the traveling-wave regime at relatively low radio-frequency acoustic waves and exploiting such materials as $\alpha$ -quartz or calcium molybdate single crystals.
+In doing so, we analyze the peculiarities of the effect conditioned by the acousto-optical nonlinearity, which leads to a measurable dependence of the transmission function, and consequently, the spectral resolution peculiar to this filter on the applied power density of acoustic waves of the finite amplitude in a way allowing, for instance, to improve the spectral resolution of similar device at the cost of partial demerit for the filter efficiency.